CALIFORNIA STATE UNIVERSITY,

 Do we own it?

-To determine if we own a journal in print or electronically, change databases and go to the Locate Printe and e-Journals link on the Library Homepage.
+If you already have a citation and just want to determine if we have a copy in print or electronically, change databases and go to the Journal Titles tab on the Library Homepage.

 If your title does not appear in this list, try the EUREKA Library Catalog (same place as when you were looking for books).
 Do a TITLE search, looking for the NAME OF THE JOURNAL; if we own it, by clicking on the title, it will indicate which years we own.